 Egg: The egg is approximately 1 mm in diameter, with long projections around the operculum that are especially characteristic of Podisus spp.
 Eggs are laid 17 to 70 at a time in loose oval masses.

 Figure 2.
 Eggs of the spined soldier bug, Podisus maculiventris (Say).
 Photograph by Division of Plant Industry.

 1st instar: This instar has a length of 1.3 to 1.5 mm.
-The head width, including the eyes, is 0.6 mm and the humeral is 0.9 mm wide.
+The head width, including the eyes, is 0.6 mm and the humeral width is 0.9 mm.
 The 1st instar nymph of Podisus maculiventris has a blackish head and thorax and reddish abdomen with black dorsal and lateral plates.

 Figure 3.
 First instar nymphs of the spined soldier bug, Podisus maculiventris (Say).
 Photograph by Michael R. Patnaude.